-Prerequisite: CAD 057 and CAD 058 or concurrent enrollment
+Prerequisite: CAD 056 or concurrent enrollment

 This course is a more in depth study of computer aided design.
-The student will explore specific applications of CAD and industry requirements.
-Course Level Fee 3 (3 Credits, 1 Lecture, 4 Lab/Lab-Discussion)
+The student will explore specific architectural and civil applications of CAD and industry requirements using Revit and AutoCad.
+Course Level Fee 3 (3 credits, 1 Lecture, 4 Lab/Lab-Discussion)

-CAD 060 3D Solid Modeling
+3D Solid Modeling